-Work Experience is an off-campus education program where grade 10, 11 and 12 students will be able to learn employment skills in the workplace.
+Work Experience is an off-campus education program where grade 10, 11 and 12 students will be able to earn credits as they learn essential skills in the workplace.

 Why Take Work Experience?

 - Gain real job experience and skills

 - Get help mediating work place issues between you and your employer